kunpengcompute/devkitdemo/Development_framework/hcom-sdk/examples/hcom/README_en.md

 If the hcom package is not installed, please follow these steps。

-Step 1: Obtain the hcom package and place it in /your_path/to/hcom.
+Step 1: Obtain the hcom package in https://mirrors.huaweicloud.com/kunpeng/archive/Kunpeng_SDK/HCOM/, and place it in /your_path/to/hcom.

 Step 2: Install the RPM package for hcom.